 I’m in a seafood frame of mind.
 My last post was on Moqueca, a lovely, spicy Brazilian fish and shrimp stew.
 On today’s menu are scallops.
-Big, juicy scallops, generously seasoned with Old St Augustine Gourmet’s Brand New Gourmet Datil Garlic Seasoning Blend.
+Big, juicy scallops, generously seasoned with OSA Gourmet’s Brand New Gourmet Datil Garlic Seasoning Blend.
 Okay, I know what you’re thinking – “You can’t use garlic seasoning to blacken something” – but hear me out.
 Gourmet Datil Garlic is perfect as a blackened seasoning.
 This blend of ripe, fruity datil peppers, garlic, onion and parsley, is absolutely dynamite on scallops and shrimp.

 I topped these beautiful blackened scallops with a dollop of homemade basil pesto, roasted red peppers, and a squeeze of fresh lemon.
 Wow!
 The flavors really popped.
 The scallops were juicy and tender, and the sweet flavor of the scallops combined with the pungent garlic was absolutely amazing.

 I can’t wait to make them again.
 Next time I may use my NEW Datil Chipotle Steak Seasoning, or Scovie Award Winning Datil Jerk, or my Fresh from Florida Datil Zest.
 Any of them would be wonderful here.
 You don’t have to limit yourself to a “blackened seasoning” mix to make “blackened” scallops.
 Why not get creative?
 The “blackening” is achieved with the hottest cast iron skillet you can get.
 I mean really, really hot!
 Like so hot it’s smokin’!